LeanMFG 2025-11-25

 Field Function

-Item Number Displays the Item Number
+Item Number Displays the Item Number from PO Entry.

-Description Displays the Item Description
+Description Displays the Account Segment Description.

 Graphical user interface, application, table